odahu/odahu-docs/source/comp_api.rst

 Implementation details
 ----------------------

-:term:`API` is a REST server, written in GoLang.
+:term:`API service` is a REST server, written in GoLang.
 For easy integration, it provides a Swagger endpoint with up-to-date protocol information.

 .. csv-table::
    :stub-columns: 1